gruvw/portfolio/_posts/2021-05-17-latex-writing-setup.md

 - Vim motions "emulation" in VSCode feels like a dirty workaround and not very much configurable.
 - GUI is not the right kind of tool for text editing.
 When writing code I live in the terminal so I was finding myself switching back and forth between a GUI and the terminal which is not ideal.
 This goes without saying that the builtin VSCode terminal is basically unusable.

-I replaced VSCode HyperSnips by Neovim (LuaSnips)[https://github.com/L3MON4D3/LuaSnip] and rewrote my snippets in lua (not too difficult to transition).
+I replaced VSCode HyperSnips by Neovim [LuaSnips](https://github.com/L3MON4D3/LuaSnip) and rewrote my snippets in lua (not too difficult to transition).
 Two months into my Neovim config and I haven't been happier writing code and LaTeX.
 Really the best improvement is **speed**, I am so much faster and proficient in Neovim.
-The startup time is below a 100ms and the snippets are triggering instantly.
+The startup time is below 100ms and the snippets are triggering instantly.

-Configuring Neovim was however pretty difficult to learn at first but there are good tutorials and documentations out there.
+Configuring Neovim was however pretty difficult to learn at first, but there are good tutorials and documentations out there.